 Soldier at Waterloo, 1792-1859

-James Robertshaw was the only Bollingtonian known to have fought in Wellington’s army at the Battle of Waterloo (19 June 1815).
+James Robertshaw was the only Bollingtonian known to have fought in Wellington’s army at the Battle of Waterloo (18 June 1815).
 We know this because his relatives were good enough to record the fact on his gravestone.
+His regiment was the Light Company 2nd Battalion Grenadier Guards and he was a member of Lieutenant Colonel Sir Thomas Noel Hill’s Company.
+James is featured in the Waterloo Medal List.
+At home he was a shoe maker, a master employing two men.

 On 19th June 2015 thirty adults and children assembled at his grave in St John’s churchyard and held a remembrance event which included British Legion flag bearers, prayers from the vicar, Canon Veronica Hydon, and the laying of a wreath which had been made for the occasion by the children of Rainow Primary School.